JakubBuk/RecordGuitar/docs/recording/daw-setup/embedding-vst.md

 **Embedding a 3rd party VST plug-in Studio One 5**

-> To be able to use 3rd party plug-ins in Studio One 5 you need Artist varsion or higher.
+> To be able to use 3rd party plug-ins in Studio One 5 you need Artist version or higher.

 To add 3rd party VST plug-ins go to Studio One > Options.
 A new window will pop up.
 Choose Locations and VST Plug-Ins tab.
 Provide the folder where you store your VSTs.
 Go back to the main window